class SchemaSanitizer:

 )

-# Get primary index for target vertex
+# Get identity fields for target vertex

 target_vertex_indexes.append(